madfam-io/plinto/compliance/assessments/risk-assessment-framework.md

 ---

-*This Risk Assessment Framework provides comprehensive guidance for identifying, assessing, and managing information security risks at Plinto while supporting SOC2 compliance and business objectives.*
+*This Risk Assessment Framework provides comprehensive guidance for identifying, assessing, and managing information security risks at Janua while supporting SOC2 compliance and business objectives.*